-If you have used BitLocker Drive Encryption feature on your Windows system, you might have noticed that when you save the BitLocker Recovery Key, it is the Desktop that is the default location.
-For some systems, which are part of domain, this default location for saving BitLocker Recovery Key, is a top level folder and easily viewable.
+If you have used the BitLocker Drive Encryption feature on your Windows system, you might have noticed that when you save the BitLocker Recovery Key, it is the Desktop that is the default location.
+For some systems, which are part of the domain, this default location for saving BitLocker Recovery Key, is a top-level folder and easily viewable.
 Many of you might want to change this in-built setting, because not every user will prefer to save their recovery key on the Desktop, since there are chances that other users may use this Recovery Key to decrypt the drives and obtain the data inside it.

 Choose default folder for saving BitLocker Recovery Key password